top of page

 - to the tune of Huanxisha

-while winding the cane giant katydids to the full.
+while winding cane giant katydids to the full.

-collecting grain yet green to pound them for food.
+gathering some green grain to pound it for food.

 I asked if the bean leaves would go golden soon.